 Is it safe for my kids to use mobile phones?

-There is no established evidence that exposure to radio waves from mobile phone used by children causes health effects including cancer.
-Research on children is limited and for this reason ARPANSA recommends parents encourage their children to reduce their exposure.
+There is no established evidence that exposure to radio waves from mobile phones used by children causes health effects, including cancer.
+Although it is not considered necessary, parents may decide that they wish to lower their children's radio wave exposure when using mobile phones.
 For more information see the fact sheet Mobile phones and health.

 Which mobile phone (brand/model) puts out the least radiation?